galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

 # How do people learn?

-So let’s start with How do people learn and how does learning work
+So let's start with How do people learn and how does learning work

-## General definition of _learning _
+## General definition of learning

 (Relatively) permanent changes in behaviour, skills, knowledge, or attitudes resulting from identifiable psychological or social experiences.